Daniel Gafford NBA Preview vs. the Cavaliers

 Daniel Gafford Insights vs. the Cavaliers

-- Gafford has taken 6.4 shots per game this season and made 4.4 per game, which account for 6.4% and 9.1%, respectively, of his team's total.
+- Gafford is responsible for attempting 6.5% of his team's field goal attempts this season with 6.5 per game.

-- Gafford's opponents, the Cavaliers, have one of the slowest offensive tempos, ranking 22nd, averaging 100.9 possessions per game, while his Wizards average 105.5 per game, which ranks 16th among NBA teams.
+- Gafford's Wizards average 105.4 possessions per game, which ranks 15th among NBA teams, while the Cavaliers have a middling offense in terms of tempo, ranking 20th with 100.9 possessions per contest.

-- On defense, the Cavaliers have allowed 112.4 points per game, which is 11th-best in the league.
+- The Cavaliers give up 112.1 points per game, ninth-ranked in the league.

-- On the boards, the Cavaliers have allowed 42.8 rebounds per game, which puts them eighth in the NBA.
+- The Cavaliers give up 42.6 rebounds per contest, ranking eighth in the league.

-- The Cavaliers give up 24.8 assists per contest, fifth-ranked in the NBA.
+- The Cavaliers give up 24.7 assists per game, third-ranked in the NBA.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!